Best Mattress For Arthritis

 If you share the bed with a restless sleeper, your condition might only get worse!
-The movements caused by your partner can ruin your comfortable position.
+The movements caused by your partner can ruin your comfortable position and your sleep.
 For rheumatoid arthritis and other types, the best model is one with minimal motion transfer.

-Price shouldn’t be a factor if you want something that can provide solid comfort and support.
+Price shouldn’t be a factor if you want something that can provide excellent comfort and support.
 However, keep in mind that the best model is not necessarily the most expensive.
-It all boils down to personal choice.
-There are options that should give more bang for your buck – just like our recommendations.

-Put a pillow between your knees as it will provide pressure relief on your joints and keep your back straight.
-Stomach sleeping would be the worst position as it causes your neck to twist and your spine to not be in its natural position.
+Stomach sleeping would be the worst position as it causes your neck to twist and can throw your spine out of alignment.

 Top 3 Mattresses to Relieve Joint Pain and Arthritis

 Choosing the right mattress that will help you relieve the symptoms of arthritis and get a more comfortable sleep can be pretty hard.
 Here are our top picks for the best mattress for arthritis: